ceph/ceph-csi/docs/coding.md

 * Keep variable names short for variables that are local to the function.
 * Do not export a function or variable name outside the package until you have an external consumer for it.
-* Do not use named return values in function definitions.
-Use only the type.
-  Exception: defer()'d functions.

 ### Imports